daijro/camoufox/README.md

 ---

+> [!NOTE]
+> All of the latest documentation is avaliable at [camoufox.com](https://camoufox.com).

 > [!WARNING]
 > Camoufox is in active development!
-Releases are avaliable [here](https://github.com/daijro/camoufox/releases), but are not recommended for production use.
+Releases are avaliable, but are not recommended for production use.

 ## Features